Collecting

 Documentation

 Data documentation should clearly describe how the data was collected, so that someone else can understand and correctly interpret the data.
+Documentations can be keept as a README file, both on a higher project-level or on a more detailed level.
 Make use of electronic lab notebooks (often offered by the university / institute) and metadata standards, and name and organise the files produced appropriately, see e.g. ’A Quick Guide to Organizing Computational Biology Projects’ for advice.

 Data producers